This recruitment offers a $5,000 Recruitment Incentive to eligible new employees joining UW Medicine #UWMRecruitmentIncentive

 All of UW Medicine’s radiologists are board-certified and sub-specialized in a variety of areas such as neuroradiology, body radiology, interventional radiology, musculoskeletal radiology, ultrasound, nuclear medicine, mammography, chest radiology and more.
 Imaging findings are integrated with all clinical data to generate comprehensive and actionable patient assessments.

-Harborview Medical Center – Radiology has an outstanding opportunity for PART-TIME 90% FTE, FLOAT/ALTERNATE shift RADIOLOGY TECHNOLOGIST, CT-HYBRID.
-Under the direction of the Radiology Supervisor, Lead Technologist, Radiologist, or other Physician, these roles will perform skilled radiographic procedures that assist in the diagnosis or treatment of patients.
-Additionally, this role will provide the appropriate education to patients and their families prior to and post Radiology procedure and exercises responsible judgment in recognizing and reporting significant situations relating to patient care.
+HARBORVIEW MEDICAL CENTER – RADIOLOGY has an outstanding opportunity for a PART-TIME, 90% FTE, DAY shift, MULTIPLE OPENINGS RADIOLOGY TECHNOLOGIST.
+Under the direction of the Radiology Supervisor, Lead Technologist, Radiologist, or other Physician, this individual will perform skilled radiographic procedures that assist in the diagnosis or treatment of patients.
+Additionally, the person in this role will provide the appropriate education to patients and their families prior to and post Radiology procedure and exercises responsible judgment in recognizing and reporting significant situations relating to patient care.

-REQUIREMENTS: - Satisfactory completion of formal technology training in an AMA approved school, registration by the American Registry of Radiologic Technologists (ARRT) OR - equivalent education/experience.
+REQUIREMENTS: - Satisfactory completion of formal radiologic technology training in an AMA approved school and eligible for registration by the American Registry of Radiologic Technologists (ARRT) with Registry completed before completion of probationary period OR - equivalent education/experience.

-LEGAL REQUIREMENTS: Certified by the State of Washington as a Radiologic Technologist.
+LEGAL REQUIREMENTS: - Registered as an X-Ray Technician by the State of Washington

 A Higher Degree of Healthcare UW Medicine’s mission is to improve the health of the public by advancing medical knowledge, providing outstanding primary and specialty care to the people of the region, and preparing tomorrow’s physicians, scientists and other health professionals.
 UW Medicine owns or operates Harborview Medical Center (HMC), UW Medical Center (UWMC), Valley Medical Center (VMC), a network of UW Medicine Neighborhood Clinics (UWNC) that provide primary care, UW Physicians, UW School of Medicine, Airlift Northwest, and other owned, operated or affiliated entities as appropriate.